Dhruv-Mohan/Super_TF/README.md

  ### Currently working on:

-  -Applying FRRN-C on Carvana Image Masking Challenge -Going though Pytorch Documentation
+  - Applying FRRN-C on Carvana Image Masking Challenge
+  - Going though Pytorch Documentation
-  -Preparing wrapper to work with both TF and Pytorch as backend
+  - Preparing wrapper to work with both TF and Pytorch as backend